 You won’t mind the rain if you’re doing one of these fun activities, where you’re going to get wet anyway.

 Wero White Water Park

 Wero White Water Park is man made whitewater rafting and kayaking at it’s best.
-This is an awesome activity.
+This is an awesome activity right next to Manukau town centre.
 With rafting activities suited to young children and adults alike with a optional 10m waterfall, Wero has something for everyone.
-You’re going to get wet if you come here so be prepared.
+Rainy day or not you’re going to get wet if you come here, so be prepared.

 Parakai Hot Springs

-Old school waterpark.
-These hot pools are a little run down but are still awesome fun.
+Hotpools are perfect for a rainy day.
+Parakai Hot Pools is an old school waterpark.
+They are a little run down but are still awesome fun.
 They have two great waterslides and haven’t yet discovered health and safety so they’ll still let you make a chain and slide down together.

 Best of all the water is really warm so you won’t mind the rain one bit.
 Just make sure you find somewhere dry for your towel.
 No one like a wet towel.

 Go surfing.
-Once you’ve got a wet suit on all the rain does is keep the crowds away.
+Once you’ve got a wetsuit on all the rain does is keep the crowds away.
 You’ll have a blast.
-If you’ve never surfed before Piha has a great surf school and they can rent you everything you need.
+If you’ve never surfed before West Auckland‘s Piha beach has a great surf school and they can rent you everything you need.
 There’s no better time to learn to surf than right now, don’t make excuses just do it, unless you’re reading this at night time – then maybe wait till the morning.

 Outdoor activities you can do in the rain.

 Hiking is great on rainy days.
 Just make sure you have a good jacket and watch out if your crossing streams that might flood.
 My favorite rainy day hikes are